COVID-19 pandemic in Kazakhstan: Lockdowns

-On 19 March 2020, in the cities of Nur-Sultan and Almaty, by the decision of the State Commission for ensuring the state of emergency, a quarantine was introduced which included restrictions on the entry and exit of people.
+On 19 March 2020, in the cities of Astana and Almaty, by the decision of the State Commission for ensuring the state of emergency, a quarantine was introduced which included restrictions on the entry and exit of people.
 Under the quarantine, entry to these cities was restricted, roadblocks were set up at the entrances to cities.
 Large shopping malls in the cities were closed, with the exception of grocery stores and pharmacies.
 To pass truckload of food, a "green corridor" was organized.
 Several residential complexes and high-rise buildings were isolated in Almaty after detection of the coronavirus in residents.
 Territories of houses were cordoned off, a checkpoint was installed around the perimeter.
 According to the rules of quarantine, none of the residents could leave the residential complex nor receive any guests.

-On 22 March 2020, the entrances and exits from Almaty and Nur-Sultan have been completely blocked, including for air and rail services.
+On 22 March 2020, the entrances and exits from Almaty and Astana have been completely blocked, including for air and rail services.
 Only after that day, trains can only transit without passengers disembarking and boarding.
-By the decision of the operational headquarters to prevent the spread of COVID-19 in Nur-Sultan, all air passengers arriving from abroad were forbidden to travel to the city without passing analysis and obtaining results on the virus.
+By the decision of the operational headquarters to prevent the spread of COVID-19 in Astana, all air passengers arriving from abroad were forbidden to travel to the city without passing analysis and obtaining results on the virus.
 Arrivals from abroad were accommodated in hotels deployed as medical hospitals, where health workers took tests.

 The mayor of Almaty, Bakytzhan Sagintayev said that to support the people who found themselves in difficulty, he agreed with the monopolists to defer payments on all utility services, including an elevator and garbage collection.
 Also, service providers did not disconnect debtor consumers from electricity, water, heat, gas, and telephone communications during the quarantine period.

 On 26 March 2020, the quarantine regime had been tightened in Almaty.
 All the objects of trade and services were closed in the city, except for food stores and pharmacies.

-On 28 March 2020, by the decision of the State Commission for the state of emergency, the quarantine had been strengthened: in Nur-Sultan and Almaty, the exit of citizens from their places of residence became limited, with the exception of the purchase of food, medicine and going to work.
+On 28 March 2020, by the decision of the State Commission for the state of emergency, the quarantine had been strengthened: in Astana and Almaty, the exit of citizens from their places of residence became limited, with the exception of the purchase of food, medicine and going to work.
 All crowded places were closed, public transport is limited, a ban on gathering on the streets and in public places by groups of more than three people, unaccompanied adults, with the exception of family members, became prohibited.
 A 14-day quarantine was also introduced in the "20 Years of Independence" housing estate in the Abay district of Shymkent with the organization of a house-bypass.
 The city also suspended the activity of the airport, railway and bus stations, kindergartens.
 A ban was placed on entry and exit on the territory of the city of Shymkent from 21:00 to 07:00, public catering facilities public transport was also limited.